 We’ve been through a lot these past 16 months but now things are opening up again.
 It’s time to think about being social again, especially for your little ones who may have missed their friends.
 You may remember that planning a kids birthday party can be stressful, but it doesn’t have to be.
 Here, we will discuss everything you need for the perfect kid’s birthday party.
-From cake, to what not to do, and how to keep guests entertained, we’ll cover all the bases in our ultimate guide.
+From cake, to what not to do, party catering and how to keep guests entertained, we’ll cover all the bases in our ultimate guide.

 Make your list, check it twice

 Because a bit like Santa you want to find out who’s naughty and nice.
 Your little angel might want to invite the local tearaway to your house or the local play barn. so their guest list might need some polite editing on your behalf.
 Send out your invites, well in advance and be sure to account for siblings if they are of a similar age.
 And, of course, get in touch with a venue if you are not entertaining at home (which we do not recommend).

 Don’t do this at home

 There is a reason that a whole industry has been born out of entertaining children.
 You don’t want 5 – 10 kids in your house.
 Of course, if you have more than three kids you probably won’t have room anyway, but if you are a novice party-preparing parent and you are considering doing it at home, just don’t.
 The pandemic has been stressful enough and kids can only eat so much and anyway, it’s all about them having fun together.

 Climbing walls and ninja courses are great for boys but if you want a unisex option a generic play barn may be the best option.
 They also have trampoline and ball pits so it can please the mixed-party crowd, but not all of them.
 However, the staff at these places do this every day so will take the stress off of you and you can pay for the pleasure of a kid’s party expert to take care of the little darlings.